-Consumer Price Index CPI in the United States averaged 116.74 points from 1950 until 2021, reaching an all time high of 268.55 points in May of 2021 and a record low of 23.51 points in January of 1950.
+Consumer Price Index CPI in the United States averaged 120.00 points from 1950 until 2022, reaching an all time high of 298.01 points in October of 2022 and a record low of 23.50 points in February of 1950.
 This page provides the latest reported value for - United States Consumer Price Index (CPI) - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-United States Consumer Price Index (CPI) - values, historical data and charts - was last updated on June of 2021.
+United States Consumer Price Index (CPI) - data, historical chart, forecasts and calendar of releases - was last updated on December of 2022.

-Consumer Price Index CPI in the United States is expected to be 271.95 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Price Index CPI in the United States to stand at 270.62 in 12 months time.
-In the long-term, the United States Consumer Price Index (CPI) is projected to trend around 275.58 points in 2022 and 280.81 points in 2023, according to our econometric models.
+Consumer Price Index CPI in the United States is expected to be 299.43 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Consumer Price Index (CPI) is projected to trend around 305.12 points in 2023 and 310.92 points in 2024, according to our econometric models.